Avril Lavigne Proves She Hasn't Aged in TikTok Debut With "Sk8er Boi" Tony Hawk - News Break

 Avril Lavigne Proves She Hasn't Aged in TikTok Debut With "Sk8er Boi" Tony Hawk

-TikTok wasn't good enough for her... until now!
+Watch: Avril Lavigne Went to Billie Eilish's 18th Birthday.
 Avril Lavigne just made her TikTok debut, and it was well worth the wait.
 The singer, now 36 but perfectly ageless, lip-synced to her own hit song "Sk8er Boi" in her first video on the platform, seemingly filmed from her beachside home in Malibu, Calif.
-Avril wore a red-and-blue striped tie, graphic tee and pair of black shorts as she rocked our world.
-Naturally, her signature blonde hair was down and her nails were coated in black polish straight out of our pop punk dreams.
-Before the chorus, she passed the metaphorical baton to none other than real life skater boy, Tony Hawk, who donned her tie as he took a dive down a skate...www.imdb.com
+Avril wore a red-and-blue striped tie, graphic tee and pair of black shorts as she rocked our world.www.eonline.com